TREEHub2026/LearningServiceDocsharing/readme.md

 ## Internal Use Only

-This repository is intended for internal training at NTT DATA.
+This repository is intended for internal training
 Do not share externally without approval.

 ## Ownership